 Chickpeas also supply iron, another nutrient needed for oxygen flow, but the iron from chickpeas is best absorbed with the help of vitamin C. Thankfully, a medium-sized red pepper offers 377 percent of your daily requirement for vitamin C. Talk about team work.
 To top it off, research has shown that a combination of red peppers plus chickpeas (and all beans for that matter) can help improve blood sugar levels, decrease fat storage and, what’s most rewarding, increase glycogen storage for more immediate energy during your workouts.

-Serves 4 • Ready in 2 hours and 10 minutes
+Ready in: 2 hours and 10 minutes

 - 2 15-oz cans chickpeas

 - 1 cup cilantro, chopped (about 1 bunch)

 - 1 cup flat-leaf parsley, chopped (about 1/2 bunch)